1. CAN’T MISS AERIAL SHOWS

-Other items allowed inside the gate: regular-size umbrellas (but not the large, backyard kind), strollers and wagons, cameras (your camera bags will be checked at the gate), mobility scooters for the disabled (rentals are available, call 567-674-6185 to reserve), wheelchairs and service eye dogs.
+Other items allowed inside the gate: regular-size umbrellas (but not the large, backyard kind), strollers and wagons, cameras (your camera bags will be checked at the gate), mobility scooters for the disabled (rentals are available, call 567-674-6185 to reserve), wheelchairs and service animals.

 6. WHAT TO LEAVE AT HOME

 Coolers are not permitted on the grounds.
-Neither are pets, bicycles, rollerblades or scooters.
+Other restricted items are:

 WANT TO GO?